-This set of Biology Question Papers for Schools focuses on “Microbes in Household Products-2”.
+This set of Class 12 Biology Multiple Choice Questions & Answers (MCQs) focuses on “Microbes in Household Products-2” for Schools.

 1. Which of the following is not a type of cheese?